Medical Malpractice LawyersRequest Free Consultation

-Medical Malpractice is when a doctor, hospital, or healthcare professionals causes injury to a patient through a failure to perform their duties.
+Medical Malpractice is when a doctor, hospital, or healthcare professional causes injury to a patient through a failure to perform their duties.
 It is an issue that medical institutions take very seriously, and so should you.

 These cases are much more involved than normal personal injury cases both for the lawyers and the patients.
 Misinformation is everywhere and many patients can end up with an inexperienced lawyer who is not familiar with the methods to prove damages, and the values associated with them.
-We urge you to speak with our experienced malpractice lawyers so you or your loved ones can be properly taken care of.
+We urge you to speak with our experienced personal injury lawyers in Athens so you or your loved ones can be properly taken care of.
 These cases can be intimidating, and Dan Chapman and Associates is here to relieve that pressure off of you.

 DCA has proven results in the metro Atlanta area for decades with our focus always being on keeping our clients comfortable.
 We have developed strong contacts with medical experts in the area and are very experienced with the minute details of the legislation that can help you receive compensation.
 Our cases have involved: